Special Use Permits

 Section 310 of the National Marine Sanctuaries Act (16 U.S.C. § 1441; NMSA) allows the Secretary of Commerce, delegated to the Office of National Marine Sanctuaries) to issue special use permits to authorize the conduct of specific activities in a sanctuary if such authorization is necessary (1) to establish conditions of access to and use of any sanctuary resource or (2) to promote public use and understanding of a sanctuary resource.
 Special use permits are generally issued for concessionaire-type activities and other commercial activities that require access to the sanctuary to achieve a desired goal.

 The NMSA requires, among other things, the ONMS to provide "appropriate public notice before identifying any category of activity subject to a special use permit" (see section 310(b) of the NMSA).
-To comply with this directive from Congress, the ONMS issues a Federal Register notice to describe the types of activities for which it can require the issuance of a special use permit (78 FR 25957).
-To qualify for a special use permit, an activity must be among those listed in this notice.
-The notice lists the following activities:
+To comply with this directive from Congress, the ONMS issued two Federal Register notice to describe the types of activities for which it can require the issuance of a special use permit (78 FR 25957(May 3, 2013); 82 FR 42298 (Sept.7, 2017)).
+To qualify for a special use permit, an activity must be among those listed in these notices.
+The notices list the following activities:

 - The placement and recovery of objects associated with public or private events on non-living substrate of the submerged lands of any national marine sanctuary.